Ewelina Hańska: Hański's death

-Hański died in November 1841.
+Hańska's husband died in November 1841.
 She sent Balzac a letter, sealed in black, with the news.
 He instantly wrote back: "je n'en aurais peut-être pas voulu recevoir d'autre de vous, malgré ce que vous me dites de triste sur vous et votre santé" ("I could not perhaps wish to have received any other [news] from you, in spite of the sad things you tell me about yourself and your health").
 He made plans to visit Dresden in May, and obtain a visa to visit her in Russia.

 The future, however, was not as simple as Balzac wanted to believe.
 Hańska's family did not approve of the French author; her Aunt Rozalia was especially disdainful.
-To make matters worse, her late husband's uncle protested the Hański's will in which she had inherited Hański's estate.
+To make matters worse, her late husband's uncle protested Hański's will, which left her the entire estate.
 Horrified that her daughter would be robbed of everything, Hańska insisted that she must end her relationship with Balzac.
 "You are free", she wrote to him.
 As she made plans to protest the uncle's interference in St. Petersburg, Balzac wrote back to offer his help.
 He suggested that he could become a Russian citizen and "go to the Czar myself and ask him to sanction our marriage".
 She asked for his patience, which he offered anew.

 Soon after she arrived in the Russian capital of St. Petersburg, in order to resolve some of the litigation issues surrounding her inheritance, she took Anna to a recital by the Hungarian composer and pianist Franz Liszt.
 Although she did not succumb to Lisztomania, she was impressed by his musical talent and his good looks.
 "He is an extraordinary mixture", she wrote in her diary, "and I enjoy studying him."
 They saw one another on several occasions, but she ultimately rejected his advances.
 One biographer says that their last meeting "gives striking evidence of her loyalty to Balzac".